centria/console/docs/part0.md

-You can for example copy the public key to the <code>.ssh</code> file on the remote server (you'll probably have to create it yourself) and then rename the key file appropriately.
+You can for example copy the public key to the **.ssh** file on the remote server (you'll probably have to create it yourself) and then rename the key file appropriately.

 <br/>
 <i>
-It's also a good idea to see how <code>scp</code> works if the target file doesn't exist.
+It's also a good idea to see how **scp** works if the target file doesn't exist.
 </i>